shamalem/airbnbProject/README.md

 - **Directory:** A folder named after the project group (`Aml_Sham_Nada`)
 - **Contents:** A limited sample derived from the final Databricks output

-This sample is provided **only for interface demonstration purposes**.
+This sample is provided **only for interface demonstration purposes and visualizations**.
 All large-scale processing and model training are performed offline in Databricks.